Jump to

 Variation In The Reflection

-Of Light From Glass Light and the surfaces of objects
+Of Light From Glass - light and the surfaces of objects

 Mechanism for the variation in reflection Light and the surfaces of objects

-The Standard model of particle physics models light as a quantum wave that has a wave-particle duality that explores all possible paths
+That has a wave-particle duality that explores all possible paths

-Whereas in the Simple Universe model, light is a long thin particle that moves through space in an ordinary manner
+That moves through space in an ordinary manner

 The following animation shows the shapes and structures of the model's subatomic particles, the Particles button steps through the particles, the Run button start / stops the animation (any of the buttons can be used in pause mode)